mohebifar/telegram-vanilla-client/README.md

 - Highlight keywords in search
 - Added audio player controls ont the top of the chat view
 - Full support for deleting messages in chat (delete for all and delete for me)
+- Significantly improved performance of the app by fixing a memory leak issue causing the app getting slower over time after opening more chats or loading too many animated stickers

 ### Minor updates